 See you in the field!

-You can click this link to read other Recent Research articles by D.I.
+You can click this link to read other writing research articles by D.I.
 Telbat.

-COMING UP: Next Friday David shares his Special Forces Christian post titled, “All that Baggage.”
+COMING UP: Next time David shares his Special Forces Christian post titled, “All that Baggage.”